NaviGait: Navigating Dynamically Feasible Gait Libraries using Deep Reinforcement Learning: Method

 \subsection{\navigait~Policy}

 The \navigait~policy is a neural network which both chooses a reference trajectory and applies stabilizing control.
 The policy network receives a user command, $v^d \in \R^2$, and a history of observations from the environment, and outputs both a residual for each actuated joint ($\Delta q \in \R^{n_o}$) and a reference velocity residual ($\Delta v = (\Delta v_x$, $\Delta v_y)$).
 The velocity residuals are added to the user's requested velocity to form the velocity target, $\hat{v}^d = v^d + \Delta v$.
 This velocity target is then input into the gait library to obtain the desired joint position $q$.
 The joint targets are added to the joint residuals to form the motor position targets, $\hat{q}^d = q^d + \Delta q$ which are tracked using a joint-level PD controller running at 2000~Hz.
-Lastly, histories of sensor data, desired joint and body states from the gait library, positions and velocities of the base relative to the stance foot, and the network's previous actions are fed back to the policy network. \ifbool{codelinks}{The full policy implementation, including training, gait library, and evaluation is provided in an open-source repository\footnote{\navigait~Repo: \href{https://anonymous.4open.science/r/RL-GL-1A4F/}{https://anonymous.4open.science/r/RL-GL-1A4F/} }}{}.
-A diagram of the policy architecture at runtime is also provided in Figure \ref{fig:framework}.
+Lastly, histories of sensor data, desired joint and body states from the gait library, positions and velocities of the base relative to the stance foot, and the network's previous actions are fed back to the policy network.

+The full policy implementation, including training, gait library generation, pre-generated gait libraries, and evaluation is provided in an open-source repository\footnote{\navigait~Repo: \href{https://github.com/dynamicmobility/navigait}{https://github.com/dynamicmobility/navigait} }.
+A diagram of the policy architecture at runtime is also provided in Fig. \ref{fig:framework}.

-The gait library contains reference trajectories for various stepping velocities in the forward and lateral directions, but does not contain turning behaviors.
-However, because our policy is trained to track reference gaits, we realize turning behaviors by simply tracking a reference gait that is rotated with respect to the robot's forward direction.
+One note about \navigait~ is that despite the gait library only containing velocities in the forward and lateral directions (no turning gaits), \navigait~ is still capable of achieving turning by simply tracking a reference gait that is rotated with respect to the robot's forward direction.